Connector for SAP Business Suite - Developer's Manual part 3 - Integration scenario: Scripting

 g_sap.setImpStrucParField(l_function, "ORDER_HEADER_IN","DOC_TYPE", l_value); // ABAP Type C: 4,0

 These should now be replaced.
-The value "l_value" is replaced by the variable "l_auart" in this example.
+To do this, "l_value" in this example must be replaced by the variable "l_auart".
 Generated coding for tables can be modified as follows:

 // Imported Table ORDER_PARTNERS (ABAP Structure: BAPIPARNR) - Belegpartner